unifyai/unify-docs-old/docs/api/unify_api.rst

     ]
     }

-The LLM's output is accessed via :code:`choices[0].message.content`.
+The output from the LLM is accessed via :code:`choices[0].message.content`.
 The :code:`usage` field contains the number of prompt/completion tokens, as well as the total cost of the request, in US$.
 In the request you can specify other common parameters, like :code:`temperature`, :code:`stream` and :code:`max_tokens`.